CamGarvey/LiveChatAPI/README.md

-# Chat API
+# Graphql Live Chat API

-This is a Chat API written in Typescript, using NestJS and Graphql, with authentication provided by Auth0.
+This is a Live Chat API written in Typescript, using NestJS and Graphql, with authentication provided by Auth0.

 ## Dependencies